Tomatotech90/github-contribution-log/Contribution_#2Remove-D-Specific-Verbiage-from-rule.md

 **Review:** Confirm field order in each modified `rule.yml` is unchanged (no fields added/removed/reordered — edits are prose-only within existing `vuldiscussion`/`rationale`/`warnings` blocks), and confirm none of the edited text shifts the underlying technical meaning of the requirement.

-**Evaluate:** Re-read each modified file end-to-end after editing to confirm the surrounding paragraph still reads naturally and the security intent is unchanged.
+**Evaluate:** Re-read each modified file end-to-end after editing to confirm the surrounding paragraph still reads naturally, and the security intent is unchanged.

 ---